Why I Quit Instant Noodles After My Fatty Liver Diagnosis

 IMPORTANT!
 You still need to pair your noodles with other healthy ingredients.
 Stay away from fried meats (or anything fried), added sugars, and preservatives/flavorings!

-Let’s check out a few of my recommended alternatives to noodles which you can purchase and prepare at home knowing that you’re making a better, healthier choice when compared to regular noodles.
+Let’s check out a few of my recommended alternatives that you can purchase and prepare at home.
+You can cook these knowing that you are making a much better choice compared to regular noodles.

 Note: I get commissions if you make a purchase through the links below, at no extra cost to you.